 Libby is implied to be a female variant who normally prefers to avoid burping.
 When she accidentally took the Belch Boy packet in The League of Villains, she initially couldn't control her burping at first, but then she quickly masters it, to the point she becomes better than Carl at using her powers, as she can burp on-cue instead of needing to drink seltzer or shake herself around to "charge up" first.
 Eventually, she invents a new dance with her burps.

-Izzy's generally a Cloud Cuckoolander, but in "Total Drama, Drama, Drama, Drama Island", she not only lets out a very loud, deep belch, she is then shown burping so hard she creates a small tidal wave in the nearby pool.
-Owen is awestruck by the first, proclaiming Izzy to be a marshmallow goddess (she was eating them and washing them down with softdrink at the time), but the second one makes him declare that he thinks he's in love with her.
+Izzy's generally a Cloud Cuckoolander, but in the season one special "Total Drama, Drama, Drama, Drama Island", she not only lets out a very loud, deep belch, she is then shown burping so hard she creates a small tidal wave in the nearby pool.
+Owen is awestruck by the first, proclaiming Izzy to be a marshmallow goddess (she was eating 95 of them and washing them down with a soda at the time), but the second one makes him declare that he thinks he's in love with her.

 Blainey can fart and burp at the same time with enough force to shake her bloated stomach, the room and even the camera to the point of breaking.